 The Medical Advisory Board is a professional unit composed of physicians and motor vehicle staff to advise us on medical criteria and vision standards for licensing drivers.
 The Medical Advisory Board consists of at least seven members who have expertise in matters concerning health or medicine.
 We work with the Medical Advisory Board to establish and update driver licensing standards.

-Rules governing medical conditions and operation of motor vehicles may be obtained online or by sending a written request to:
+Rules governing medical conditions and operation of motor vehicles may be obtained by:

 Bureau of Motor Vehicles